top of page

 There is no correct approach, it's a personal decision.
 Start with the photographer's images, and if you could see yourself in those shots, and if the budget works for you, get to know them a little bit and see if the personality is a match as well.
 The photographer will be with you for a lot of the wedding day, so, having someone you feel comfortable and confident around is important.

-If you're wondering about my personality and how that factors in when I photograph....I'm playful, encouraging, excitable like a puppy, and my smile constantly breaks my face in two when I'm photographing.
-Clients often tell me how they were anxious about having their photo taken but were pleasantly surprised and actually had fun because of my personality and how I made the process low-key and enjoyable.
+If you're wondering about my personality and how that factors in when I photograph....I'm playful, encouraging, I "Yes, And!" everything (I can't help but get excited about any ideas you have), and my smile constantly breaks my face in two when I'm photographing.
+Clients often tell me how they were anxious about having their photo taken but were pleasantly surprised and actually had fun because of my personality and how I de-stressed the process and made it easy-going and enjoyable.

 It's also very helpful to view full galleries/portfolios that a photographer has given to couples instead of just their favorite few shots on their website, you can find actual client galleries of mine here - peruse to your heart's content.